-Recognition and enforcement is accorded only to the judgments from the few reciprocating territories with which India has signed reciprocal agreements and not to judgments from any other jurisdiction.
+Recognition and enforcement are accorded only to the judgments from the few reciprocating territories with which India has signed reciprocal agreements and not to judgments from any other jurisdiction.
+Further, foreign judgments that are inconclusive under section 13 of the Code, even if they are from reciprocating territories, would not be enforced in India.